National Center for Women & Information Technology: Operations

-Key strategies

-Alliances

-NCWIT consists of five alliances: K–12, Academic, Workforce, Entrepreneurial, Affinity Group, and a Social Science Advisory Board.
-Membership of these alliances is made up of over 575 corporations, academic institutions, startup companies, and non-profits.

-Resources

-NCWIT produces research-based resources which allow member organizations and institutions to make change and raise awareness about the importance of bringing gender diversity to computer science education and the technology industry.
-These resources advise individuals on how to accomplish reform, implement change, and raise awareness.

-Summit

-The Annual NCWIT Summit brings together hundreds of corporate, academic, start-up, and non-profit change leaders to discuss topics relevant to women in computing.
-The event includes workshops, meetings, and inspirational speakers.
+NCWIT aims to increase the participation of women in computing fields.

+The organization operates through partnerships with corporations, academic institutions, and nonprofits.
+The center also publishes resources and research to support gender diversity in computing.Additionally, the center hosts an annual summit, the NCWIT Summit, for industry professionals and scholars to discuss related issues.

 Programs and campaigns

 NCWIT coordinates a variety of programs and campaigns which have several goals.
 Among them are: supporting changes in K-12 computing curriculum, empowering women in computing to increase their visibility, working with high school women to encourage them to pursue computing careers, and celebrating the successes of female tech entrepreneurs.

 Aspirations in computing

 NCWIT Aspirations in Computing is a program for young women and non-binary students with aspirations and achievements in computing and information technology.
 The program consists of an award for high school students, undergraduate and graduate students, and provides a community for college women.
 It provides women with engagement and encouragement for their computing-related interests from the age range of high school through college and into the workforce.
 Sponsors include AT&T, Bank of America, Bloomberg, Google, Hewlett-Packard, Intel, Microsoft, Motorola Solutions Foundation, Northrop Grumman, and Symantec.